Wi-Fi Meets ML: A Survey on Improving IEEE 802.11 Performance with Machine Learning

-The size of the \ac{CW} can be also adjusted by directly increasing the access to the channel through the fixed-share algorithm \cite{edalat2019dynamically}. \ac{CW} is derived by weighting a set of possibilities on the \ac{CW} range predefined in advance, where the larger the weight, the larger the influence of the particular \ac{CW} value.
-Whenever a successful transmission occurs, the weight for users with the largest \ac{CW} is reduced to increase the chances of transmissions, and the weight of users with a less \ac{CW} is increased (the contrary occurs after a collision).
-With this mechanism, a balance is achieved between aggressive (small \ac{CW}) and non-aggressive (large \ac{CW}) users to achieve better channel access probabilities among users.
-Simulations in ns-3 randomly deployed senders show that in a heavily loaded scenario (\num{100} users), throughput is improved by \SI{200}{\percent}, and the end-to-end delay is reduced by \SI{33}{\percent} when compared to DCF.
+The size of the \ac{CW} can also be adjusted by directly increasing the access to the channel through the fixed-share algorithm \cite{edalat2019dynamically}. \ac{CW} is derived by weighing a set of possibilities on the \ac{CW} range predefined in advance, where the larger the weight, the larger the influence of the particular \ac{CW} value.
+Whenever a successful transmission occurs, the weight of users with the largest \ac{CW} is reduced to increase the chances of transmissions and the weight of users with a lower \ac{CW} is increased.
+In the case of collisions, the performance is the opposite.
+With this mechanism, a balance is achieved between aggressive (small \ac{CW}) and non-aggressive (large \ac{CW}) users.
+Simulations in ns-3 of randomly deployed senders show that in a heavily loaded scenario (with \num{100} users), throughput is improved by \SI{200}{\percent} and the end-to-end delay is reduced by \SI{33}{\percent} when compared to DCF.